ItsmeMIGUEL/sample-crud-app/README.md

 node --version
 npm --version

 If you see version numbers, you're good to go!
-If not, download Node.js from [nodejs.org](https://nodejs.org/).
+If not, download Node.js from browser.

 ## Installation & Setup